Forget trawling the shopping malls and get the kids to whip up these gorgeous DIY Christmas cards instead!

-During the downtime between rushing off to Christmas shows at the malls and sending the kids to holiday camp, there’ll be time to fill with something a little less frantic.
+During the downtime between rushing off to meet Santa and sending the kids to holiday camp, there’ll be time to fill with something a little less frantic.
 Idea alert: DIY Christmas cards, perfect for getting a head start on your gift prep…

 Put that old potato to use by making some veggie print cards by Mollymoo (pictured top).
 Add your own personal touches and little details and, voila, you’ve got yourself a chubby snowman, owl or whatever else you fancy!

 Awww, this fingerprint reindeer design from Toby and Roo is not only beyond adorable, but will be a forever memory of just how teeny tiny your tot’s finger prints were once upon a time.

 We love a bit of glitz so we’ll deffo be making a Santa gift card holder by Stamp with Heather – a two-in-one envelope and Christmas card all in one hit.
 Made by sticking glitter paper on a long envelope and folding it in half, this is one Sant-eriffic card!
 Is there ever a thing as too much dazzle during the festive season?
 We think not.

 Who doesn’t love a pop-up card?
 This one by Red Ted Art takes a bit of creative folding (if you’ve ever made a fan from a piece of paper, you’re already a pro) but once you’re done you’ll have a fully-formed tree, and yes, you will feel very proud of yours-elf.

 Grab a few pieces of coloured paper and a bit of creativity and you’ve got yourself a Santa design by Kate’s Creative Space that can be used as deco to paper bags and even gift tags.
 Cuteness overload.